-Pauline Boss is Professor Emeritus at the University of Minnesota.
-She is the author of Loss, Trauma and Resilience: Therapeutic Work with Ambiguous Loss, Loving Someone Who Has Dementia, and Ambiguous Loss.
+Pauline Boss is professor emeritus at the University of Minnesota.
+She is the author of Ambiguous Loss: Learning to Live with Unresolved Grief, Loving Someone Who Has Dementia, and Loss, Trauma and Resilience.

 [music: “Seven League Boots” by Zoë Keating]

-Pauline Boss introduced ambiguous loss in her 1999 book of that title.
-Now an emeritus professor of the University of Minnesota, she is called in for counsel by organizations like the Red Cross, by families and corporations, and after events like 9/11.
-She grew up in a first-generation Swiss-American immigrant family in Wisconsin, and we spoke in 2016.
+Pauline Boss introduced “ambiguous loss” in her 1999 book of that title.
+Now an emeritus professor at the University of Minnesota, she is called in for counsel by families, corporations, governments, and NGOs across the world, including throughout this year’s pandemic.
+She grew up in a first-generation Swiss American immigrant family in Wisconsin.

 The type-one ambiguous loss that eventually became the other kind of foundation of the field is — I also very much like the stuff on news headlines — so there’s this type of ambiguous loss, which is physical presence and psychological absence, which would also be dementia or mental illness where people incrementally disappear.
 But there’s also physical absence and psychological presence.
 So, the person disappears.
 For me to think about you coining this term in the 1970s and thinking about the MIAs of the Vietnam War — missing in action.
 I remember growing up in those years.
 We all wore these bracelets, right, or you had the name of someone?
 And I think, as a child, being aware of how completely traumatizing that was but probably not understanding that trauma — it’s in these kinds of great disasters where you’ve been called in to help people — with the Red Cross, like that tsunami where people get swept away.

-Ms. Boss: I think it’s personal too.
-You’re absolutely right that you can’t pick up the newspaper without — I think almost each day — finding some kind of missing person or disappearance or someone regarding some kind of physical loss each day.
-But I think it also hits our psyche deeply.
+Boss: I think it’s personal too.
 We come from culture in this country of, I think, mastery orientation.
 We like to solve problems.
 We’re not comfortable with unanswered questions, and this is full of unanswered questions.
 These are losses that are minus facts.
 Somebody’s gone.
 You don’t know where they are.
 You don’t know if they’re alive or dead.
 You don’t know if they’re coming back.
 That kind of mystery, I think, gives us a feeling of helplessness that we’re very uncomfortable with as a society.
 So I think we’re taken to this idea that we see in the paper all the time.
 It’s not always called “ambiguous loss,” but I think those ideas pull people in because of the helplessness of it, so we say, “Thank God it’s not me.”

 [music: “Tetra” by Matt Kivel]